rust-lang/book/src/ch19-01-unsafe-rust.md

 section in Chapter 3.
 The names of static variables are in `SCREAMING_SNAKE_CASE` by convention.
-Static variables can only store references with the `'static` lifetime, which means the Rust compiler can figure out the lifetime; we don’t need to annotate it explicitly, although that used to be required, so you may see that in older code.
+Static variables can only store references with the `'static` lifetime, which means the Rust compiler can figure out the lifetime and we aren’t required to annotate it explicitly.
 Accessing an immutable static variable is safe.

 Constants and immutable static variables might seem similar, but a subtle difference is that values in a static variable have a fixed address in memory.